Workflow Trigger Configuration

 File: .github/workflows/test.yml

-Purpose: Tests the TSI source code (C implementation, builds, linting)
+Purpose: Tests the TSI source code (Rust implementation, builds, linting)

 Triggers: